psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

   3. Finally, and worst of all, this code is a bug waiting to happen!
 What if `getConfigurationDirectories` were modified to stop checking that the list is empty, intentionally or unintentionally?
 The programmer might not remember to update `main`, and suddenly the “impossible” error becomes not only possible, but probable.

 The need for this redundant check has essentially forced us to punch a hole in our type system.
-If we could statically *prove* the `Nothing` case impossible, then a modification to `getConfigurationDirectories` that stopped checking if the list was empty would invalidate the proof and trigger a compile-time failure.
+If we could statically *prove* the `None` case impossible, then a modification to `getConfigurationDirectories` that stopped checking if the list was empty would invalidate the proof and trigger a compile-time failure.
 However, as-written, we’re forced to rely on a test suite or manual inspection to catch the bug.

 ### Paying it forward